mrsingleton/jour71105/lessons/html/05-hyperlinks.md

 - Avoid linking phrases such as "Click here" because it's bad for accessibility readers and for search engines.

 ## Challenge
-1. How would you use linking to create a navigation menu?
+1. Imagine you're building a portfolio site.
+How would you use hyperlinking to make your navigation menu work?
+Use nav links such as "Home", "About", "News", "Samples" in this menu.
-2. How would you make an image in one page link to another web page?
+2. How would you make an image in one page link over to another web page?